danieledapo/r3d/README.md

 ## Buzz, the ray tracer

-`buzz` is a simple ray tracer that is able to render simple geometric primitives such as spheres, cubes and planes as well as triangle meshes.
-It supports direct and indirect lighting, as soft shadows and uses a very simple model to represent materials.
+`buzz` is a ray tracer that is able to render simple geometric primitives such as spheres, cubes and planes as well as triangle meshes.
+It supports direct and indirect lighting, as well as soft shadows and it uses a very simple model to represent materials.

-Lastly, it also has a primitive implementation of a simple framework to model and render 3D objects using the Constructive Solid Geometry approach.
+Lastly, it also has a primitive implementation of a framework to model and render 3D objects using the Constructive Solid Geometry approach.

 It has been heavily inspired by https://github.com/petershirley/raytracinginoneweekend.